c0g1t8/Square_OAuth_Authorization/README.md

 ## Solution

-A solution would be to encapsulate the retrieval of the authorization code in a stand-alone web application that could be called by a desktop application.
+A solution would be to encapsulate the retrieval of the authorization code in a stand-alone web application running on the desktop that could be called by a desktop application.
 It is implemented in [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1).

 The repository consists of: